JamesWoolfenden/terraform-aws-athena/README.md

 ## Usage

-This is just a very basic example.
+This is a very basic example.

 ![alt text](./diagram/athena.png)